tghosth/swf_json_csrf/README.md

  Answer: no (it was possible in the past, but not now).

 ## Update
 Starting with Chrome 62, direct link to SWF file may not work.
-If this behavior happens, use custom HTML page with
+If this behavior happens, use custom HTML page with this, or any other embedding method:
 ```
 <embed src='path_to_swf'></embed>
 ```